-Bottleneck At Ports Could Lift Soybean Prices
+Bottleneck At Ports Could Lift Soybean Prices (NYSEARCA:SOYB)

 I recently went into my local supermarket to stock up on some supplies.
 Despite the shortage of toilet paper, my local Albertsons had packs of four rolls for sale at an incredible price of $10.
 Scarcity caused prices to explode.
 Almost everyone on the checkout line had the $2.50 per roll product in their baskets.
 Soybeans were trading below $9 per bushel at the end of last week.
 In 2012, a shortage drove the price to a high of $17.9475.
 The potential for scarcity over the coming months comes from both logistical problems at South American ports and from the uncertainty of the weather conditions in the United States, which will determine the 2020 harvest.

-The Teucrium Soybean Fund (SOYB) holds a portfolio of actively traded soybean futures contracts.
+The Teucrium Soybean Fund (NYSEARCA:SOYB) holds a portfolio of actively traded soybean futures contracts.
 The most recent top holdings include:

 Source: Yahoo Finance